anpaz/qstack/docs/DESIGN.md

 This document specifies qstack's executable IR and its noiseless semantics.

 qstack is a quantum IR with opaque host-language callbacks.
-Quantum work is expressed only in named kernels; the host is reached only through explicit `qstack.select` and `qstack.decode` operations.
-Compiler passes transform a closed module into another closed module and do not inspect, wrap, or replace registered host callback implementations.
+A program is a closed collection of named kernels rooted at `@main`; quantum work is expressed only in those kernels, and the host is reached only through explicit `qstack.select` and `qstack.decode` operations.
+Compiler passes transform one closed module into another and do not inspect registered host callback implementations.

 Textual syntax in this document is the syntax the implementation actually parses and prints.
 Blocks fenced as `mlir` are complete modules that parse and pass `qstack.verifier.verify_module`; blocks fenced as `text` are syntax templates with placeholders.

 ### 1.1 Principles

-1. **A program is a kernel.** A module has exactly one entry kernel, `qstack.kernel @main`; executing it executes the program.
+1. **A program is rooted at a kernel.** A module has exactly one entry kernel, `qstack.kernel @main`; executing it executes the statically reachable collection of kernels that makes up the program.
 2. **A kernel is a quantum instrument.** It maps its borrowed qubits and bits to its declared results, producing classical outcomes along the way.
 It is the only construct that creates qubits, and its allocation count is a detail of how the instrument is realized, not part of what it means.
 3. **The core is quantum plus explicit callback boundaries.** A kernel contains only target-dialect unitaries, measurement, decoding, selection, and calls to other kernels.
 4. **Qubits and bits are linear.** Each is used once.
 Gates thread a qubit to a new SSA name; measurement is the only core qubit destructor.
-5. **Callbacks are fixed, opaque, and deterministic.** A callback is registered by symbol name and may be stateful: its output and next state are determined by its current state and received values.
+5. **Existing callbacks are fixed interfaces.** A callback is registered by symbol name and may be stateful: its output and next state are determined by its current state and received values.
 All callbacks execute against one stateful host machine and may share its state, so the preserved trace is the single global interleaving of every callback invocation, not a per-symbol order.
-A pass never changes an existing callback invocation's interface or trace, including its order and multiplicity.
+A pass never changes an existing callback invocation's interface or runtime trace.
+A callback introduced by a pass is fresh and carries a finite classical obligation derived by semantic verification.

 ### 1.2 Noiseless scope

 This specification makes no claim about code distance, fault tolerance, faulty syndrome extraction, or a noise model.

-`verification-design.md` anticipates an _error tag_ on a select case that identifies the error the case is intended to correct, supporting a local, noiseless correctness obligation. **The error tag is specified but not implemented.** `qstack.select` currently carries a callee, bit operands, case arguments, and a case map, and nothing else; there is no attribute for a tag and no verifier rule that reads one.
+[`verification-design.md`](verification-design.md) anticipates an _error tag_ on a select case that identifies the error the case is intended to correct, supporting a local, noiseless correctness obligation. **The error tag is specified but not implemented.** `qstack.select` currently carries a callee, bit operands, case arguments, and a case map, and nothing else; there is no attribute for a tag and no verifier rule that reads one.
 A future noisy design may give the tag a stronger meaning without changing the kernel/callback model below.

 ## 2. Module and kernel model

 A module contains only named `qstack.kernel` definitions and `qstack.selector`/`qstack.decoder` declarations.
 Exactly one kernel is named `@main`; it has no kernel arguments.
 Private kernels may be called directly or selected as cases.
+Every invocation target is therefore statically known, although not every declared kernel need be reachable from `@main`.
 No other executable top-level construct exists.

 ### 2.1 Named kernel definitions